nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip**:Feeling frustrated by the huge amount of records?
+**Tip**: Feeling frustrated by the huge amount of records?
 Use `searchrecord` to locate the ones you need!

 </box>